sshen82/BandNorm/README.md

 For more detail, please visit [BandNorm website](https://sshen82.github.io/BandNorm).

 ## Licenses
-BandNorm is GNU GPL 3 licensed.
-Please refer to LICENSE.md for using BandNorm for your own purposes.
+BandNorm and scGAD are GNU GPL 3 licensed.
+Please refer to LICENSE.md for using BandNorm and/or scGAD for your own purposes.